 - No mention of of the type of music to be used

 People get very passionate on every side of this discussion, and that makes sense, since there is nothing in this world more important than the Mass.
-There are no doubt parts of the Ordinary Form of the Mass that can be improved, especially in its application of the Vatican II recommendations.
 The Extraordinary Form of the Mass is beautiful, biblical and reverent.
-The Pope has recently asked Bishops around the world to make it available wherever there is significant interest from congregations.
+Pope Benedict asked Bishops around the world to make it available wherever there is significant interest from congregations.
 The new Mass can also be beautiful and reverent.
 Many traditionalists blame most of our recent problems in the Church on the Novus Ordo (New Mass) and there can be a general disdain or suspicion for anything that came out of Vatican II.
 This, we think, is a mistake.

 The Quo Primum regarding the Extraordinary Form of the Mass of Pius V in 1570 is not binding on future Popes whose authority as Popes were equal to his own.
 He himself altered his Missal when, after the victory of Lepanto in the following year, he added to it the feast of Our Lady of Victory.
 In 1585, Pope Sixtus V restored the feast of the Presentation of the Virgin Mary, which Pope Pius V had removed from the Missal.
 Only 34 years after the publication of Quo primum, Pope Clement VIII made a general revision of the Roman Missal, as did Pope Urban VIII 30 years later.
 Quo Primum concerned a disciplinary matter in the Church, not an infallible teaching on faith or morals.
 Evidence of this is that an infallible teaching on faith or morals could not allow for such exceptions as "unless approval of the practice of saying Mass differently was given" or "unless there has prevailed a custom of a similar kind".
 In fact, the document states, "We in no wise rescind their above-mentioned prerogative or custom."
 Such matters of Church discipline always remain subject to future change by equal or greater authority.
 In light of this, wording such as "in perpetuity" must be understood as "from now on, until this or another equal or greater authority determines otherwise."
 Pope Paul VI held equal authority to that of Pope St. Pius V. Therefore, changes to the Mass under his authority were licit and valid.